choudharydivik/annproject/README.md

 - The Streamlit web application is deployed on **Streamlit Cloud** for public access.
 - The deployment ensures scalability and easy access to the churn prediction tool.

+#### You can try the application live here: https://customer-churn-prediction-ann.streamlit.app/

 ---